 This may seem strict but trust me it relieves pressure and potential arguments if house rules are printed and visible.
 We are living in the digital age so you can even PDF it and send round in advance.
 Or just print off hard copies and circulate at the start of the night.

 The house rules should inform on etiquette, ethics and ad hoc rules including whether a tablet or phone is allowed at the table.
 They may seem trivial but you don’t want your poker night to descent into a drunken game of Texas Hold’em strip poker.
-We will write an article in the future on good house rules.
+See below for some good poker night rules:

 Snacks & Drinks